 3. Tenant Screening

 One of the most important aspects of leasing is tenant screening.
 Every Arizona landlord dreams of renting to the ideal tenant.
-While there is no crime in this, you should make sure your tenant selection criteria abides by the Fair Housing Act.
+While there is no crime in this, you should make sure your tenant selection criteria abides by the FHA.

 Just as you’d avoid certain statements in your advertisement, you should also avoid certain statements when screening tenants.

-The following tenant screening questions are things a person should never ask if you want to avoid housing discrimination complaints:
+The following tenant screening questions are things a person should never ask if you want to avoid fair housing complaint:

 Whether inadvertently or not, these are questions you’ll want to avoid at all costs under fair housing regulations.